 - Payroll to overseas contractors

-- A unique integration with Xero for multi-currency accounting
+- A unique integration with Xero and Quickbooks for multi-currency accounting

 - Multi-currency debit card attached to the account

 - Earn a return on the money you hold